amidaware/trmm-docs/docs/ee/reporting/functions/reporting_dataqueries.md

 ```

 This will add a **site__name** and **site__client__name** column on the returned data.
 We use a
-double underscore everytime we want to go to another table.
+double underscore every time we want to go to another table.
 The site column exists directly on
 the agents table.
 So in order to get the name (which resides on the sites table) we need to use
 the double underscore.
 Same thing with the client name.
 We need to go through the sites table
 in order to get the client name so we use another double underscore.